There are a few unique places which I visited when traveling and working on the road.

 It's the freedom of discovering new places and cultures without the constraints of vacations limits.

 Carlos: I think the main pro is the freedom to go wherever you want, whenever you want.
-The main cons might be the organization of the trip and the reset of your routine and environment every time you arrive to a new place (which is also pretty exciting!).
+The main cons might be the organization of the trip and the reset of your routine and environment every time you arrive in a new place (which is also pretty exciting!).

 What's the difference between your regular working day at home and while on the road?
 What are your best ways to adapt to a new place?